soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

 Welcome!
 I am a third year Ph.D. student in the [Department of Linguistics](https://as.nyu.edu/linguistics/homepage.html) at NYU.
 I currently organize [NYU Syntax Brown Bag](https://sites.google.com/a/nyu.edu/nyusyntaxbrownbag/).
 My advisor is [Alec Marantz](https://wp.nyu.edu/morphlab/alec-marantz/).

 My primary research focuses on morphosyntax and argument structure.
-I am also interested in how pragmatic phenomena (e.g., discourse marking and presupposition) are represented in syntax.
+I am also interested in how discourse markers and presuppositions are represented in syntax.

 My secondary research focuses on evaluating artificial language models on tasks related to the linguisitic phenomena mentioned above.